nyahoon-games/ProjectorForLWRP/README.md

 ### Submodule Add:
 	cd Pass-to-Your-Unity-Project
 	git submodule add -b master-universalrp https://github.com/nyahoon-games/ProjectorForLWRP.git Assets/ProjectorForLWRP

+### Download Zip:
+[Click here to download a zip file](https://github.com/nyahoon-games/ProjectorForLWRP/archive/master-universalrp.zip) and extract it in your Assets folder.

 ## Setup
 If you already have a `ForwardRendererData` asset and assigned it to the `LightweightRenderPipelineAsset`, add a `ProjectorRendererFeature` to your `ForwardRendererData`.